Home » Guides » Reducing Liability Associated with Public Access

 Do not leave out a waiver of subrogation

 Using our earlier example, a school district indemnifies the owner of a trail for injuries that might occur to its cross-country team athletes who use the trail for daily practice.
 The school district has its insurer add contractual liability coverage to back this indemnity.
 If an injury then occurs, the school district’s insurer might end up paying a claim.
 The school district’s indemnification of the trail owner will protect the owner from the athlete’s claim or an attempt by the school district to shift liability.
 However, the trail owner is not protected from the school district’s insurer.
-Subrogation allows the school district’s insurer to try to recover some of the money paid to the athlete from the trail owner.
+Depending on the facts and nature of the claim, subrogation may allow the school district’s insurer to try to recover some of the money paid to the athlete from the trail owner.

 Certificates of insurance